peidevs/Event_Resources/Checklist.md

 #### Lessons learned
 * Consider using a timer, esp. for lightning talks.
 A standard technique is to demo a funny alarm, before the talks begin, and tell everyone that we are setting a timer.
 In this way, no one is offended by being cut off.
 * at CYC, a presenter wanted to play audio clips.
 We rented cables and an adapter box at Long & McQuade so that we could plug a stereo-mini jack into a Mac, and then a XLR (?) jack into the sound board.
+* for long events (e.g. hackathons), be sure to vacate the premises on time.
+The security staff get upset if we linger around.

 #### Older stuff
 * who prints the "Hello my name is ..." labels?